 If you get sloppy in boxing, your opponent will clobber you.
 If you do it in writing, you will succumb to mediocrity, maybe even take seriously “what’s trending” on Facebook and Twitter.
 You may be successful but definitely forgotten.
 I don’t necessarily believe in art for art’s sake, although the image of Wallace Stevens and Franz Kafka writing insurance policies hits too close to home (see “Reg 60”).
 I believe in the pursuit of truth no matter how hard-hitting.
 Dropping the shoulders and breathing will get you there not just in boxing and writing, but in other areas of life.

 Think of it this way.
 In the ring, you don’t create your own reality.
 The guy coming at you will smack you around whether or not he conforms to your mental construct of the world.
-A jab to the face hurts the Marxist as much as the neo-con.
-The reality of that jab is immediate and clear.
+A jab to the face hurts the Marxist as much as the neo-Con.
 Sure, boxing involves strategy, manipulation, and posturing, but by the third round it comes down to one guy trying to outlast the other.

 Dealing with the reality in front of us is the best way I know of not to waste the time God has given us to do something worthwhile.
 What makes something worthwhile?
 It’s potential for good on other people and our precious planet.
 This is a spiritual exercise that exorcises the demon of the ego and can be applied to any profession or endeavor.
 In writing, it is what literary critic George Steiner called the “vacancy of self and spirit.”